Animal House: Plot

-In fall 1962, Faber College freshmen Larry Kroger and Kent Dorfman seek to pledge a fraternity.
-Finding themselves ostracized at the prestigious Omega Theta Pi house party, the two visit the Delta Tau Chi house next door; Kent believes he cannot be rejected because his older brother Fred was a member, making him a "legacy."
-During the party, they meet the slovenly John Blutarsky ("Bluto"), chapter president Robert Hoover, smooth-talking Eric Stratton ("Otter") and his best friend Donald Schoenstein ("Boon"), motorcyclist Daniel Simpson Day ("D-Day"), and Boon's girlfriend Katy.
+In the fall of 1962, Faber College freshmen Larry Kroger and Kent Dorfman are seeking to join a fraternity.
+Finding themselves unwelcome at the exclusive Omega Theta Pi house party, the two visit the derelict Delta Tau Chi house next door.
+Kent believes that Delta will have to accept him as a "legacy" since his older brother was a member.
+They meet John ("Bluto") Blutarsky, chapter president Robert ("Hoov") Hoover, charismatic ladies' man Eric ("Otter") Stratton, motorcyclist Daniel Simpson ("D-Day") Day, Donald ("Boon") Schoenstein, and Boon's exasperated girlfriend Katy.
 Larry and Kent are accepted as Delta pledges and given the fraternity names "Pinto" and "Flounder," respectively.
+Meanwhile, Omega pledge Chip Diller is accepted into the fraternity and given a paddling as part of his initiation.